Fun in the sun!

 Baptisia (False Indigo)

-Baptisia is a less known, solid, tap-rooted spring blooming perennial that looks like a Lupine but has none of the negative characteristics (like aphids) related to Lupines.
+Baptisia is a lesser known, solid, tap-rooted spring blooming perennial that looks like a Lupine but has none of the negative characteristics (like aphids) related to Lupines.
 Bees are attracted to their early spring flowers.
 After they bloom, their foliage holds up throughout the summer and it looks like a leafy shrub.

 My favourite: Indigo Spires